maschall/maschall.github.io/_posts/2015-05-11-10-lessons-a-fraternity-taught-me-about-runnin-an-organization.md

   feature:
 ---

-In the Fall of 2006, I became a brother of the [Triangle Fraternity](http://triangle.org/) MSU chapter, a Fraternity for Engineering, Acrhcitectur and Science.
+In the Fall of 2006, I became a brother of the [Triangle Fraternity](http://triangle.org/) MSU chapter, a Fraternity for Engineering, Architecture and Science.
 During my time as an active brother, I learned a few lessons that have since applied well to the business world.

 ## Bring a new member in should come with hesitation